mehmandarov/mehmandarov.github.io/_posts/2017-01-29-confluence-and-aws.markdown

 ---

 Some mundane tasks can easily be automated.
-In my case, I needed something that could post to our Confluence instance at specific time every week.
-This is because  we use blog posts in Confluence for announcing our weekly volunteer meetings and as an informal attendance management.
+In my case, I needed something that could post to our Confluence instance at a specific time every week.
+This is because we use blog posts in Confluence for announcing our weekly volunteer meetings and as a simple attendance management.

 ---